voidnologo/gloomhaven/_posts/1993-12-10-story-of-scooty-20.md

 from the smoke.
 The imp spat more foul liquid as the corpse shuffled forward.
 Scooty leaped forward, pulling the Skullbane Axe from its place attached to her pack, and swung, killing the corpse with a single blow.
 She summoned chunks of dirt with her off hand and threw them at the second imp as she rehung the axe.
-She turned and hacked at the viper behind her, the sounds of the first dying imp finally reaching her ears.
+She turned and threw a punch at the viper behind her, the sounds of the first dying imp finally reaching her ears.

 “We can make it!” she called back to her friends.
 “Just a little further!”